-With all the blockbuster games arriving this year, the gamer in your life is going to need a souped-up rig to handle the onslaught.
+Whether you're into Street Fighter V or Fallout 4, you're going to need a souped-up rig to handle the onslaught.
 But which laptop to get?
-Do you go for extreme portability, face-melting power or find that ever-elusive best-of-both-worlds machine?
-To help with your gifting decisions -- and what to get for yourself -- here are our top picks for gaming laptops.
+Do you go for extreme portability, face-melting power or that ever-elusive best-of-both-worlds machine?
+You'll find your dream machine in our list of top picks, based on Laptop Mag's extensive testing.